natoriamilligan/app-deployment/steps.md

 7. Create ALB in EC2 console
    - Add listener for HTTP and HTTPS
      - Request new ACM certificate for api.banksie.app
-     - add a record to Route 53 for api.banksie.app
+     - add a record to Route 53 for api.banksie.app (will need time to propagate)
    - create security group for ALB
      - allow inbound HTTP and HTTPS traffic from anywhere
      - allow all outbound traffic to ECS tasks (the banksie-sg)